FronterAS/fng-remote-logging/README.md

 # [ALPHA] VERSION *

 # Fronter Angular.js remote logging

-Fronter Angular.js module to easily enable logging to a backend service form the frontend
+Fronter Angular.js module to easily enable logging to a back end service from the front end.

 ## Usage: